 How does your hearing affect dementia risk?

-In 2020, a study reviewing risk factors for dementia suggested people with unaddressed midlife hearing loss may be up to five times more likely to have the condition than those without hearing loss.
+An important study reviewing risk factors for dementia suggested people with unaddressed midlife hearing loss may be up to five times more likely to have the condition than those without hearing loss.

 Is the answer in our blood?

 One way that hearing loss and dementia could be linked is through our blood system.

 Certain types of dementia, particularly vascular dementia, are caused when blood flow to the brain is restricted.
 This can damage our brain cells.
 Recent studies have also shown that the parts of our brain that process sounds (our auditory system) are particularly vulnerable to damage.